jharwell/sierra/docs/src/plugins/expdef/ros1-paramstag-preproc.rst

 ..
 SPDX-License-Identifier:  MIT

-This applies to the following ROS-based platforms:
+This applies to the following ROS-based engines:

 - :term:`ROS1+Gazebo`